 Ryan received her Masters in Clinical Social Work from Fordham University in New York City.
 During her time in New York she gained experience working with adults, children and adolescents in a variety of settings, including a special year-long training in Child-Parent Psychotherapy–an intervention for children from birth through age 5 who have experienced at least one traumatic event and, as a result, are experiencing behavior, attachment, and/or mental health problems, including Post-Traumatic Stress Disorder.

-Ryan currently sees adults facing issues including (but not limited to) depression, anxiety, Millennial issues, women's issues, prenatal and postnatal depression/anxiety, grief, and trauma.
-She works well with and welcomes clients of all ages, race, gender identities, and sexual orientations.
 Please continue to browse this website for more information regarding her offerings, and reach out if you have any questions or would like to schedule an appointment.